Sustainable Cloud Services for Verbal Interaction with Embodied Agents: Experiments

 As a final consideration, it may be observed that the proposed approach, despite the benefits originating from not storing the conversation state on the server, has obvious limitations.
-If the Ontology is expanded and more conversation topics are added, the maximum size of the client state grows, leading to an increase of the response time.
-However, our previous experiments with care home residents \cite{Papadopoulos2021} revealed that the current Ontology with about $3,000$ topics of conversation is quite comprehensive to allow users to have an engaging conversation with the system.
-It is quite unlikely that the situation in which all $3,000$ topics have been explored occurs.
-This situation would produce a client state that reaches the maximum theoretical upper bound.
-However, people tend to repeatedly explore topics they like the most, and this is especially true for older people.
-The system allows the users to express their own opinion and tell their own story by paying interest in what they say, a possibility that people appreciate more than listening to what the robot has to say.
-If these considerations should not be confirmed in the future, moving part of the client state to the cloud is a possibility to be explored.
+If the Ontology is expanded and more conversation topics are added, the maximum size of the \textit{dialogue state} grows, leading to an increase in the response time.
+Our previous and ongoing experiments with care home residents \cite{papadopoulos2020, Papadopoulos2021}, high-school students, and patients with spinal cord injuries revealed that the current Ontology with about $3,000$ topics of conversation is quite comprehensive to allow users to have an engaging conversation with the system.
+Experiments also revealed that during a conversation, it is quite unlikely that the situation in which all $3,000$ topics have been explored occurs.
+This situation would produce a \textit{dialogue state} that reaches the maximum theoretical upper bound.
+However, people tend to repeatedly explore topics they like the most (and this is especially true for older people).
+The system allows the users to express their own opinion and tell their own stories by paying interest in what they say, a possibility that people appreciate more than listening to what the robot has to say.
+If these considerations are not confirmed in the future, moving part of the \textit{dialogue state} to the cloud is a possibility to be explored.